Esther 6

 Notes

-The king's command lands with devastating force.
+The king's command is blunt.
 The word מַהֵר ("hurry!") is the same imperative the king used in Esther 5:5 when he was eager to attend Esther's banquet -- the king is a man of swift impulses.
 But the crucial addition is the identification of the honoree: לְמָרְדֳּכַי הַיְּהוּדִי הַיּוֹשֵׁב בְּשַׁעַר הַמֶּלֶךְ ("Mordecai the Jew, who sits at the king's gate").
-Every word is a blow to Haman.
-"Mordecai" -- his mortal enemy.
+Each phrase strikes Haman: "Mordecai" -- his enemy.
 "The Jew" -- the people he has plotted to annihilate.
-"Who sits at the king's gate" -- the very spot where Mordecai's refusal to bow has tormented Haman.
+"Who sits at the king's gate" -- the very place where Mordecai's refusal to bow has tormented him.

-Verse 11 records Haman's obedience in terse, painful prose.
+Verse 11 records Haman's obedience in terse prose.
 He takes the robe and the horse, dresses Mordecai, leads him through the city square, and proclaims the very words he had composed for his own glory.
-The reader can only imagine the humiliation of crying out "This is what is done for the man whom the king delights to honor!" while leading one's bitterest enemy on the king's horse through the streets of Susa -- the same city where everyone knew Haman had the highest rank (Esther 3:1-2).
+The scene is stark: he cries out, "This is what is done for the man whom the king delights to honor!" while leading his enemy on the king's horse through the streets of Susa -- the same city where everyone knew Haman held the highest rank (Esther 3:1-2).

 Haman's Humiliation and His Wife's Warning (vv.
 12-14)